pat-marty/the-local-ibex-source/content/en/docs/hiking/chamerstock.md

 public transit.
 While it _technically_ possible to get to the top of the pass via the PostAuto, you would end up starting so late in the morning that it probably wouldn't be feasible to get all the way to the Chamerstock and then back down to Urnerboden in time to get a PostAuto back to civilization.
-Because of that, we'd only suggest this hike if you're able to drive to the top of the pass.

 <p align="center">
     <img src="IMG_5366.JPG" alt="" class="landscape">